oracle/truffleruby/doc/user/interop.md

 - `READABLE` will set if the name is an integer and in bounds.

-- `INSERTABLE` and `MODIFIABLE` will be set if the index is an integer, in bound and the array is not frozen.
+- `INSERTABLE` and `MODIFIABLE` will be set if the index is an integer, in bounds and the array is not frozen.

 - `REMOVABLE`, `INVOCABLE` and `INTERNAL` will not be set.